duncanmcclean/dotfiles/README.md

 ## My Dotfiles

-**Hey, I'm Duncan and these are my dotfiles.** I use two MacBook Pro's regularly (one for work, one for personal use), so my dotfiles are essential to ensuring I have a similar/same development experience on both machines.
-My dotfiles are incredibly useful when setting up new computers.
+**👋 Hello, I'm Duncan and these are my Dotfiles.** I regularly switch between two MacBook Pro's (one for work, one for personal/side project use).
+My Dotfiles are essential to ensuring I have the same development experience on both MacBooks - they help me keep settings in sync & setup new Macs when I need to.

-You're free to take a look around how I've got things setup and copy any of it to your own dotfiles.
-I've tried to keep everything nice & organised.
+I've tried to keep everything nice & organised - feel free to take a look around and steal anything you want.

 ### Installation